Larry Sacharuk

-Lawrence William Sacharuk (born September 16, 1952) is a Canadian former professional ice hockey defenceman who played 151 games in the National Hockey League (NHL) for the New York Rangers and St. Louis Blues.
-He also played 15 games in the World Hockey Association (WHA) with the Indianapolis Racers.
+Lawrence William Sacharuk (born September 16, 1952) is a Canadian former professional ice hockey defenceman who played 151 games in the National Hockey League (NHL) for the New York Rangers and St. Louis Blues from 1972 to 1977.
+He also played 15 games in the World Hockey Association (WHA) with the Indianapolis Racers during the 1978–79 season.
 Sacharuk was drafted by the New York Rangers in second round, 21st overall in the 1972 NHL Amateur Draft.

 Junior hockey

 Sacharuk began his career in 1967 as a 14-year-old with his hometown team, the Saskatoon Blades of the Western Canadian Hockey League (WCHL).
 It was rare for someone as young as Sacharuk to be playing at that level, and he was playing with older, more experienced players aged 17 to 20, many who were positioned to be drafted to the NHL.
 Sacharuk was already pushing 6 feet tall and 180 pounds as a defensive stalwart.
 At the Blades' training camp at that time, coach George "Bus" Agar noted Sacharuk's blistering slap-shot, an asset for a defenceman.
 He made the Blades roster for the 1967-68 campaign and scored six goals in only 34 games.

 The following season, Sacharuk played 56 games with the Blades, recording 16 points with five goals.
 In the 1969-70 season the lowly Niagara Falls Flyers of the Ontario Hockey Association offered him a spot, promising more ice time and a chance to improve his game.
 In 51 games with the Flyers, Sacharuk improved by scoring 19 goals and 18 assists, a personal best up to that time.
 The following season, Sacharuk returned home to the Blades, and he was one of the team's scoring leaders for the following two seasons, with 77 goals in 124 games, and 171 points.
 In the 1971-72 season he scored 50 goals, finishing his junior career as the Blades' leading scorer, and also the tenth-leading goal scorer in the WCHL, tied with Lanny McDonald.
 The 50 goals set a single-season record WHL record which still stands as of 2020.